 The ultimate aim of Applied Compassion Training is to prepare people who feel an urgency to bring forth and integrate compassionate action into their occupations, professions, communities and institutions, as well as into their personal development.

 Unlike other teacher training programs, ACT offers participants a chance to apply compassion in practice during the program and use the dialogue, skill-building, and tools in real time.
 Participants who successfully complete ACT will be in a variety of fields.
 ACT creates AMBASSADORS of compassion in many fields, including educators, facilitators, consultants, physicians, nurses, coaches, and leaders of all kinds.
 Ambassadors of Applied Compassion will be representatives, advocates, and stewards of compassion.
 ACT helps bring forth people who will embody a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
 Graduates will leave this training with the mindset, heartset, and skillset they need to effectively work for and sustain transformative change within a multiplicity of community and organizational settings.

 Over the course of this 10-month training, trainees will meet for 3 in-person sessions.
 These non-residential on-site workshop retreats are designed to be highly immersive and experiential.
-They are scheduled in January, June and November of 2020.
-In the intervening months, between the on-site retreats, trainees will participate in two monthly online Zoom sessions and 1:1 Zoom meetings with an assigned program advisor.
+In the intervening months, between the on-site retreats, trainees will participate in two monthly online Zoom sessions and 1:1 Zoom meetings with an assigned program adviser.